Skip to main content

 This guide presents the fundamental concepts of unit testing, illustrated with MSTest, a testing framework for C#.
 However, the principles remain applicable to all languages (see end of page).

-• Quality: Code coverage is the percentage of code tested by unit tests and ensures that the code works as expected and that future changes do not break existing features.
+• Quality: Code coverage is the percentage of code tested and ensures that the code works as expected and that future changes do not break existing features.
 Having a high coverage rate is a sign of code quality and robustness.

 • Quick bug detection: Unit tests allow you to quickly detect errors in the code, reducing debugging time.